Slamy/Wiki_MiSTer/Input-devices.md

 A wireless combo keyboard (keyboard with touchpad) and wireless game pad is a nice set to control MiSTer and play games.

+**WARNING: High performance and expensive keyboards and mice aren't good for MiSTer.
+High performance keyboard/mouse won't give any benefits, so it's just waste of money.
+Also these devices have too many functions and many virtual devices cluttering input subsystem which may introduce input lag or be complete unresponsive.
+They may prevent other devices such as gamepads to work.
+So try to avoid these gaming Chrismass-Tree like keyboards and mice.
+Buy a simple one.**

 # Game controllers - Joysticks and Gamepads

 ### Known to have problems gamepads